geeksblabla/geeksblabla.com/blablas/ep12/index.md

 video: "2140582549507432"
 published: true
 podcastUrl:
----

-On this episode of Geeksblabla : Soufian (Host) , Mohammed Aboullaite , Mohammed Ezzarghili , Youssouf and Amine talks about DevOps : Definitions , brief history , Work flow , Tools and best practices ..etc.
+description:  "On this episode of Geeksblabla : Soufian (Host) , Mohammed Aboullaite , Mohammed Ezzarghili , Youssouf and Amine talks about DevOps : Definitions , brief history , Work flow , Tools and best practices ..etc."

-## Notes

-0:25 - Introduction : Mohammed / Soufian announcing upcoming community events
+notes: ":25 - Introduction : Mohammed / Soufian announcing upcoming community events

 9:55 - Welcoming to the new season